Tuna10001/Assignments-on-remote-sensing-and-water-quality-data-analysis/README.md

 🚀 Usage

-This repo is for educational purposes only.
-If you reuse or adapt any scripts, please check original sources or datasets for proper citation.
+This repo is for educational purpose

 📬 Contact